robusta-dev/holmesgpt/README.md

 <details>
 <summary>
-Find the root cause of a Prometheus alert
+Investigate a Prometheus alert with AI
 </summary>

 Install HolmesGPT with brew (<a href="#installation">see alternatives</a>):